 JON TUSKA and VICKI PIEKARSKI are co-founders of the Golden West Literary Agency as well as authors or editors of numerous works on the American West, including the "Encyclopedia of Frontier and Western Fiction", "Westward the Women" (1988), and "Billy the Kid" (1994).
-Jon is also the respected author of "The Filming of the West" (1976), the illustrated authoritative history of Western movies.
-He is currently revising and enlarging this massive work.
+Jon was also the respected author of "The Filming of the West" (1976), the illustrated authoritative history of Western movies.
+He was revising and enlarging this massive work when he died.

-Although, as he admits, he knows comparatively little about Bob Nolan, Jon does have an amazing knowledge of the Hollywood Bob in which lived and worked.
+Although, as he admitted, he knew comparatively little about Bob Nolan, Jon did have an amazing knowledge of the Hollywood Bob lived and worked in.
 He was instrumental in directing us to the cutting continuity of the Republic film, Sons of the Pioneers, when we were (and still are) searching for an uncut print containing Bob Nolan's "Things are Never What They Seem".
 Thanks to Jon, we now have the lyric.

 John Tuska was born in Pennsylvania and raised in New York.
 As a teen, he attended the High School of Music and Art in New York before enlisting in the Navy.
 When he came back from the service, he studied at Alfred University and earned a Bachelor of Fine Arts degree in 1960.
 He continued his education at the New York State College of Ceramics and earned his M.F.A. there.